tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ### Using the Firebase data converter to make custom objects

-We won't do it here but if you need to do stuff with your downloaded documents other than to display them in the HTML view, you may want to convert your documents into the `Scientist` type we just made.
-Firestore has a [data converter](https://firebase.google.com/docs/firestore/query-data/get-data#custom_objects) to make custom objects.
+I can't get the Firestore [data converter](https://firebase.google.com/docs/firestore/query-data/get-data#custom_objects) to work.
+It should convert downloaded documents into custom objects, e.g., `Scientist`, or convert objects to be uploaded to Firestore into a specific collection.

 ## OBSERVE in the controller